OpenSpace/openspace.github.io/docs/users/faq.md

 ## How do I get started?
 ### Users
-Please see our Users [Getting Started](http://wiki.openspaceproject.com/docs/users/getting-started/general.html)section.
+Please see our Users [Getting Started](http://wiki.openspaceproject.com/docs/users/getting-started/general.html) section.

 ### Developers
 Please join our [OpenSpace Slack Channel](https://openspacesupport.slack.com/).
 We have several subchannels to get you started.